tytydraco/yessleep/out/Three_years_ago_my_father_suffered_irreversible_brain_damage_He_found_something_on_my_lawn_thats_fixing_him.md

 *“Jesus!
 There you are - you know how many times I’ve called you?”* he bellowed.

-*“I know, I know, we can talk about this later, some another time - “*
+*“I know, I know, we can talk about this later, some other time - “*

 Milo was barely listening.
 He was angling his head, craning his neck and standing on his tiptoes, trying to get a look inside while I tried to block his view with my body.